Blergo/CloneMaster/README.md

 # CloneMaster

-This is a continuation of Redo Backup.
+This is a continuation of Redo Backup and is based on their 1.0.2-3 codebase.
 It is a work in progress.

 To build livecd: